 II.
 New tool measures the income older persons need to live independently

 The Gerontology Institute at the University of Massachusetts Boston recently announced the release of the 2019 Elder Index.
 This free tool allows users to find the true cost of living for older people in any U.S. county or state.
-The Elder Index is a measure of the income needed to meet basic needs.
+The Elder Index measures the income needed to meet basic needs.
 It is specific to household size, location, housing tenure, and health status.
-The Elder Index is an excellent tool to help those approaching retirement assess the true costs, which is instrumental to revealing the answer to how much income is needed in retirement.
+The Elder Index is an excellent tool to help those approaching retirement assess the true costs, which is instrumental in revealing how much income is needed in retirement.

 II.
 Which is better for retirement income: insurance or investments?

 In large part, a positive retirement experience begins with having sufficient, stable retirement income to meet spending needs.
 There are two schools of thought for generating retirement income: probability-based and safety-first.
 These approaches diverge at where an individual is best served to place trust in generating income: on either the contractual guarantees of insurance products or the risk/reward trade-offs of investments.
 As is true with most things in life, there are trade-offs.
 The safety-first approach provides stable, lifetime income with zero market risk and manageability ease, but at the cost of limited growth potential and access to funds.

 In contrast, the probability-based approach offers unlimited growth potential and ease of access to funds but at the expense of increased income instability, investment risk, manageability complexity, and sustainability concerns.
 The following article points out that neither approach is right nor wrong.
 And it’s important to approach how you decide to generate income with an open mindset that’s not an either/or proposition.
 In many instances, a more efficient set of outcomes can be obtained by combining the two approaches.

 Which approach(s) are you using?